 Please note: As of October 2020, I am not taking new clients and am no longer accepting new folks on my waitlist.
 You are welcome to reach out to me periodically to inquire about potential availability.

 I can see clients who communicate in Spanish and/or English.
-I have clinical competence in supporting folks from LGBTQQIA+ communities, as well as people who are survivors of trauma, people who struggle with emotional regulation, and people who need support with recovery from addictive and self-destructive behaviors, among other competence areas.
+I have clinical competence in supporting folks from LGBTQQIA+ communities, people invested in the work of social movements/social change, as well as people who are survivors of trauma, people who struggle with emotional regulation, and people who need support with recovery from addictive and self-destructive behaviors, among other competence areas.

 I am in-network with some BCBS plans* (not Blue Home/fka Blue Value).
 My current rates are as follows: